-The hybrid feedback circuit contains a single capacitor in parallel with a resistor, resulting in a single dominant pole at 0.033 Hz (30 s).
-Below this frequency, the response of the seismometer is flat to ground acceleration; above it, the response is flat to velocity.
-(Other values for the acceleration-velocity corner can be provided upon request.)
+The hybrid feedback circuit contains a single capacitor in parallel with a resistor, resulting in a single dominant pole.
+Below this frequency, which can be varied from the standard 30 seconds, the response of the seismometer is flat to ground acceleration.
+Above it, the response is flat to velocity.
 Hybrid-feedback systems provide a stable response, particularly for portable systems, with a high saturation level at high frequencies and a high dynamic range at long periods.

-An active low-pass filter provides a high-frequency cutoff point at a frequency you specify.
+An active low-pass filter provides a high-frequency cut-off point at a frequency you specify.
 Without the filter, the velocity response is flat up to 100 Hz.
 Outside the feedback loop there is an active high-pass filter with a corner frequency of 0.01 Hz (100 s) or 0.005 Hz (200 s), which serves to remove any DC offsets.

-6.3.2 Conventional-response feedback
+6.4.2 Conventional-response feedback

 The conventional-response feedback system has an additional parallel feedback circuit, consisting of a non-inverting integrator in series with a resistor.
 This arrangement results in two poles at specified frequencies.
-The velocity response of a conventional-response system is defined by a transfer function identical to that of a conventional long-period sensor with a damping constant ζ of 0.707 (1/ $\sqrt{2}$).
+The velocity response of a conventional-response system is defined by a transfer function identical to that of a conventional long-period sensor with a damping constant $\zeta$ of 0.707 (1/ $\sqrt{2}$ )

-The seismometer can be supplied with an equivalent resonant frequency of 0.033 Hz (30 s), 0.01 Hz (100 s) or 0.0083 Hz (120 s) as required.
+The seismometer can be supplied with an equivalent resonant frequency of 0.033 Hertz (30 seconds), 0.01 Hertz (100 seconds) or 0.0083 Hertz (120 seconds) as required.
 An active low-pass filter provides a high-frequency cut-off point at a frequency you specify.

-6.3.3 Comparisons
+6.4.3 Comparisons